tsai-jiewen/jack-o-markdown/content/home/demo.md

   spacing:
     padding:
       - 20px
-      - 40px
+      - 0px
       - 20px
-      - 40px
+      - 0px
 ---

-## 👋 Welcome to the blog for Educational Research and R Data Analysis
+## 👋 Welcome to the blog for 'Ed'ucational Research 'and' R Data 'Ana'lysis

 The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.